9 of the Oldest Buildings in the World

 Knap of Howar

 One of the oldest buildings in the world is the Knap of Howar, which dates back to 3700-3500 BCE.
 The farmstead is one of the oldest, still-standing stone houses in Europe.
 It includes two stone homes linked through a hidden passage and joint walls.
 Archaeologists say Irish or Scottish monks could be the first builders and residents of the Knap of Howar.
-Although the house is still standing, these 50 abandoned houses are better candidates for restoration.

 The Megalithic Temples of Malta, or the Ġgantija Temples, date back to 3600 and 3200 BCE.
 The two temples on the island of Malta are UNESCO World Heritage sites.
 It’s one of the oldest free-standing monuments in the world.
 Archaeologists think the temple was used for ritual animal sacrifices, but there are plenty of nicer old traditions from around the world.